 - In Shrek 2, Puss in Boots tries to assassinate Shrek but then pauses to cough up a hairball, which grosses even Shrek out.

 - Parodied in The Stinger for Captain Marvel.
 Goose the Flerken (a dangerous alien animal that looks superficially identical to a house cat) gobbles up the Tesseract when no one else in the party is willing to handle it with their bare hands to hold in a Stomach of Holding.
 In the stinger, the Tesseract, with all its awesome Infinity Stone power... gets hacked back up like a hairball onto Nick Fury's desk.

 - In The Cat in the Hat, the title character coughs up a hairball into his hands, then throws it onto a statue, grossing Conrad and Sally out.

-- In The Smurfs, Azrael coughs up some of Smurfette's hair he swallowed during a fight with her, which leads to Gargamel using it to make Smurf Essence.
+- In The Smurfs, Azrael coughs up some of Smurfette's hair that he swallowed during a fight with her, which leads to Gargamel using it to make Smurf Essence.

 - In Charlie and the Chocolate Factory, one of the gross things mentioned in the song about Veruca Salt is "a thing the cat left on the stair".

-- In one of the Skippyjon Jones books, Skippyjon is asked to solve a riddle but he can't think of an answer and coughs up a hairball instead.
+- In one of the Skippyjon Jones books, Skippyjon is asked to solve a riddle, but he can't think of an answer and coughs up a hairball instead.
 The dogs think he has a virus and make up a limerick about it.

-- In the Warrior Cats book "Into the Wild", Sandpaw is being rude, so Lionheart says, "She must have a hairball somewhere".
+- In the Warrior Cats book Into the Wild, Sandpaw is being rude to the newly-apprenticed Firepaw, so Graypaw says, "She must have a hairball somewhere".